 “CranioSacral Therapy is equally beneficial for the well individual” says Dr. Upledger, founder of The Upledger Institute and famous for promoting this technique says in his book YOUR INNER PHYSICIAN AND YOU “healthy people who receive this form of therapy claim to have more energy, feel happier and more contented.
 They contract fewer infections and are sick less severely and for shorter periods of time”.
 He continues, “It would seem that the immune system is enhanced, stress levels are reduced, hormonal balance is improved and a sense of well-being is heightened”.

 Shiatsu or Pressure Point Therapy

 The word Shiatsu means finger pressure.
 In contrast to the more familiar sweeping and circular motions of Swedish massage and deep tissue work Shiatsu therapy uses pressure both light and deep to work along bands or lines of energy called meridians.
-Focus is placed on specific points in the body that are identical to those used in Acupuncture.
-Fingers, thumbs, fore arms and palms are used.
+We placed focus on specific points in the body that are identical to those used in Acupuncture.
+And we use fingers, thumbs, fore arms and palms.
 The combination of the knowledge of the meridians of Oriental medicine along with that of Western knowledge of the physiology of the human body is an excellent one.